Nikos-Prinios/face_tracking-with-mediapipe-and-blender/README.md

 # face_tracking-with-mediapipe-and-blender

-To get the script running, you will need to install two Python libraries in Blender : opencv-python and mediapipe
+To get the script running, you will need to install three Python libraries in Blender : opencv-python, numpy and mediapipe

 Please refer to these pages :